Katleho-engineer/WordChatBot/README.md

 ## Rest api endpoints:
 ### ~ /chat  method = ['get', 'post', 'delete']
-#### You post request and get responses.
+#### You post requests and get responses.
 You can get all the messages with the chatbot including timestamps.
 AUTHORIZATION REQUIRED.

 ### ~ /login  method = ['post']
 #### You can login and get token key in response.